 This course offers the student minoring in music the opportunity to research a focused topic in music, to compose a significant musical work, or to perform a significant work or set of works.
 The final product will be a fully developed research paper, a finished original musical score, or a significant musical performance.
-Prerequisites: MU 200, permission of discipline coordinator.
+Pre-requisite: permission of department chair.
 3:0:3